passiv/snaptrade-sdks/sdks/csharp/docs/PortfolioManagementApi.md

 <a name="detailassetclass"></a>
 # **DetailAssetClass**
-> ModelAssetClassDetails DetailAssetClass (Guid modelAssetClassId)
+> ModelAssetClassDetails DetailAssetClass (Guid modelAssetClassId, string userId, string userSecret)

 Get details of a model asset class